Family physicians treat patients of all ages.

 How to succeed as a family physician

-As explained by journalist Alice Stuart, writing for the Houston Chronicle, some of the skills needed to succeed in this area of medicine are as follows:
+As explained by journalist Alice Stuart, writing for the Houston Chronicle, some of the skills needed to of medicine are as follows:

 Furthermore, it is imperative that family physicians are able to stay organized and focused with a strong attention to detail.
 Working in this area of medicine necessitates the ability to wear many hats when it comes to recognizing and diagnosing vastly divergent medical complaints.
 For example, a family physician may treat a child with an ear infection in the morning, and then a young woman with abnormal cervical bleeding in the afternoon.